- Location: Kansas

 It's all in the gear.
 Not for looks, although some people just love all that leather, but for safety, even when it's hot out.
 Riding a motorcycle in sandals, a T-shirt, no jacket, and shorts can make a ride uncomfortable at best and tragic at worst.
 What could be a minor spill if you are in proper gear can become a devastating, life-threatening injury if you are not wearing appropriate gear to protect you from road abrasions.

-While Kansas does not require helmets for motorcycle riders 18 and older, it is a fact that helmets save lives.
 Here are some of the helmet topics covered in the Kansas Motorcycle Operators Manual:

 - How to wear a helmet correctly